ryliejamesthomas/tildedocs-source/posts/social-unix-servers.md

 * and many more

 So, Unix is a family of similar operating systems, and an operating system allows you to control your computer.
-Currently, you are probably already familiar with an operating system.
-Windows and macOS are two popular ones right now.
+You might already be familiar with operating systems, such as Windows and macOS.

 ---